Albatross133

 Port of Algiers

 The memory that came back to me recently, after all this time, was of walking through the narrow streets of the Casbah, up stairs and down steps, round corners and under arches until we finally came out into a small square.
 The empty square was a total surprise to me.
 The total quiet and peacefulness was so striking and refreshing after the hustle and bustle of the Casbah.
-Surrounded by a two-storey building the floor and walls of the courtyard was covered with white and blue tiles with a fountain in the middle... it was a haven of calm and I don't think I appreciated or took in at the time that it was probably a small courtyard of a mosque as I was later to see in other places.
+Surrounded by a two-storey building, the floor and walls of the courtyard were covered with white and blue tiles with a fountain in the middle... it was a haven of calm, and I don't think I appreciated or took in at the time that it was probably a small courtyard of a mosque, as I was later to see in other places.

 Algiers Casbah